Ukraine's Kuleba: No cease-fire agreement reached at Turkey meeting | DW | 10.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Ukrainian Foreign Minister Dmytro Kuleba say no progress on a cease-fire was made at talks with his Russian counterpart.
+Ukrainian Foreign Minister Dmytro Kuleba has said no progress on a cease-fire was made at talks with his Russian counterpart.
 The meeting in Turkey was the first at this level since Russia's attack on Ukraine began.

 A face-to-face meeting in Turkey between Ukrainian Foreign Minister Dmytro Kuleba and his Russian counterpart Sergey Lavrov failed to make progress on ending Russia's invasion of Ukraine, Kuleba said on Thursday.